 Concise and Complete Record-Keeping

 This is the most overlooked aspect of the preventative maintenance program.
-However, a clear record-keeping system will help keep the program cost-effective by ensuring that all the work is being done when it is supposed to be.
+However, a clear record-keeping system ensures that the work is done accordingly .
 In addition, tracking of test results is beneficial to communication and effectiveness in staff.
-That is to say, when it comes to a change in personnel or maintenance staff, everyone is kept up-to-date during a change in staff.
+That is to say, you can keep everyone up-to-date during a change in staff.

 Electrical preventive maintenance is cost-effective in several different ways.
 Firstly, it is cheaper to make repairs to equipment before it fails.
 When electrical equipment fails, there is usually subsequent damage to other components in the system.
-Often the equipment cannot be repaired and must be completely replaced.
+Often, your equipment is irreparable and must be completely replaced.

 In addition, an effective electrical preventative maintenance program will improve equipment efficiency and reduce utility bills.
 A loose or dirty connection has increased resistance which results in higher power losses.
 By simply tightening and cleaning electrical connections, you can lower these energy costs.
 When considered over a period of time, these energy losses can add up to quite a significant amount of money.